 Understanding your triggers

-Every relapse has a setup: a chain of small decisions, emotional states, and environmental cues that led to the screen.
+Relapse usually has a setup: a chain of small decisions, emotional states, and environmental cues that led to the screen.
 Recovery starts with learning to see that chain before it ends at porn.
 Common triggers include:

 - Being alone with an unstructured evening